mysociety/fixmystreet/running/admin_manual.md

 We wish you all the best with your FixMyStreet problem reporting site.

-If you're running an installation outside the UK and have any questions, don't hesitate to email international@mysociety.org and we'll get back to you as soon as possible with an answer.
+If you're running an installation outside the UK please let us know by emailing international@mysociety.org.
+If you have any questions, don't hesitate to email international@mysociety.org and we'll get back to you as soon as possible with an answer.
-FiXME-p